 As an evangelical pastor I am often called upon to perform funerals or arrange memorial services.
 In over three-and-a-half decades I have learned some things about what makes a funeral meaningful.
 Today I would like to address one part of the funeral or memorial service–the eulogy.
 At a funeral there is an almost palpable vacuum in the room that can only be filled with eulogy.
 A eulogy is saying something good about another.
 People who attend the funeral long to hear good things about their loved one.
 So there should be obituary–basic facts and relationships, eulogy-saying good things about the departed one, and a comforting message that includes the gospel–the way to right relationship with God.

-Most of us understand that a time of bereavement is a meaningful time to make the way to heaven plain, but people see that we have taken advantage of their grief to press your religious opinions upon them, they will not hear you with their heart.
+Most of us understand that a time of bereavement is a meaningful time to make the way to heaven plain, but when people feel that we have taken advantage of their grief to press our religious opinions upon them, they will not hear us with their heart.
 If you understand eulogy, you will gain the good-will of the people and good things can happen.
 Here are three ways to arrange a eulogy:

 Wendell Berry in his novel A Place on Earth proves himself to be a keen observer of human nature and demonstrates that he has thought deeply about bereavement, and eulogy, and the role of a pastor in it.
 If you read this with a thick skin and a listening heart, you will be a better pastor when it comes to what you say when someone’s cherished and well-known loved one dies.